 How loud are portable air conditioners?

 The sound profile isn’t too bad.
 It is not high-pitched and just sounds like a fan at high speed.
-I can cope with it being switched on in the office, but there is not a chance in the world I could fall asleep with it on.
+I can cope with it being switched on in the office, but there is no chance in the world I could fall asleep with it on.

 The Ecoflow Wave 2 is rated at 48dB for eco, 52dB for sleeping mode and 58dB.
 Subjectively but confidently, I would say it is significantly quieter than the Inventor Magic.
 I think some companies are a bit generous regarding noise level readings.